JCash/jctest/README.md

 * No added warnings to the code (according to Travis-CI)
 * New features must have unit tests

-I don't want to put performance (compile time/code size/runtime) explicitly in the list, since one might sometimes need to fix a bug, which might have those effects.
-But as a general rule, take care to keep the performance high in this library.
+As a general rule, take care to keep the performance high in this library.

 # Code of conduct